capitalbr/barwinism/barwinism/README.md

 Barwinism, a Genius clone, allows users to provide annotations and interpretation of song lyrics, news stories, sources, poetry, and documents.
-The backend was created on Rails & Postgres while Rea Rails and Postgres handle the backend, while Javascript powered by React/Redux takes care of the frontend.
+The backend was created on Rails & Postgres, while Javascript powered by React/Redux takes care of the frontend.

 This project was designed and built in under two weeks.